nexustech24/nexustech24/README.md

 Some browsers, like Edge, may say that my complied programs are "malicious" You could look into the source code, it usually happens because the complied exe doesn't have a signature.

 # About Me ℹ️
-* 🔭 I’m working on NexusSurf (old codename StellarSurf).
 * 📫 How to reach me: munitionne@munitionne.serv00.net, Spacehey: armannita, Bitview: armannita.
 * 😄 Pronouns: He/him.
-# Languages and Tools 🛠️
-Here are some of the languages and tools I frequently use:

-* Python
-* Web Development
-* PyQt!
-Very useful!
-...
 # Projects 🚀
 Here are a few highlighted projects: